telepath-inc/redis-fast-set-ops/README.md

 # redis-fast-set-ops

-redis-fast-set-ops is a module for redis that provides new commands for performant, range-limited operations on sorted sets.
+redis-fast-set-ops is a module for redis that provides new commands for performant, range-limited operations on sets and sorted sets.

 This module is well tested and used in production at Telepath.
 All provided commands are readonly operations on your data, so you can safely load this